Rampant-ai/DRG-Rig-HUD/README.md

 This mod adds a HUD to the space rig to show more information at a glance.

+It is released as [rancor's Rig HUD](https://drg.mod.io/rancors-rig-hud/) on [mod.io](https://mod.io/).

 ![Preview](preview.jpg)

+## Technical Overview

+This section describes the components of this mod and how they fit together.
+The prefix "RH_" is short for "RigHUD" to clarify which blueprints are specifically for this mod.

+* `InitSpacerig` - The mod's native entrypoint.
+Start here to see where we branch out to other blueprints.
+* `RH_MissionDataCollector` - Collects mission data via other blueprints and creates, configures, and displays UI widgets.
+* `RH_Logger` - Widget for displaying debugging information.
+Should be disabled (unhooked) for official builds.
+* `RH_HUD` - The main widget for laying out the HUD additions.
+Additional widgets are created and added dynamically.
+* `RH_MissionView` - Widget displaying a "row" of mission information.
+Most components are variables configured dynamically in blueprints.
+* All other blueprints and C++ code are dummies for existing DRG assets and DRG code.
+They exist solely for mod assets to refer to at the build/compile/package phase, but are replaced by the actual assets/code at runtime.
+Refer to the guides below for more details.

 ## Build Instructions